 I also always have frozen fruit for making smoothies.
 If you want to be extra proactive, you can fill freezer bags with enough fruit/greens for a smoothie and have them in the freezer ready to pop into the blender.
-You would just need to add your liquid (I usually use almond milk or water) and any other add-ins (I like to add Collagen Peptides, almond butter, cocoa powder, and maybe some honey or Stevia).
-To be honest, I’m not the proactive.
+Just add your liquid (I usually use almond milk or water) and any other add-ins (I like to add Collagen Peptides, almond butter, cocoa powder, and maybe some honey or Stevia) when it’s time to blend it up.
+To be honest, I’m not that proactive!
 I just mix everything together in the morning when I make the smoothies.

 Some breakfasts I make frequently during the week are: